danpeirce/git-graph/README.md

 Run the following inside a git directory to write a graph description to stdout.

-    ./git-graph
+    python git-graph.py

-On linux you can use the following command to crate a graph.ps file
+On Windows 10 you can use the following command to crate a graph.png file

-    ./git-graph | dot -Tps -o graph.ps
+    python git-graph.py | dot -Tpng -o graph.png

 Example with range

-    ./git-graph -r a51eced..HEAD | dot -Tps -o graph.ps
+    python git-graph.py -r a51eced..HEAD | dot -Tpng -o graph.png

 ### Parameters
 * **-x**: to print debug output to stderr